 Suppose that--during your peer review--it is determined your firm lacks independence in regard to a Yellow Book engagement.

 What could happen?
 Well, I can't say for sure, but I think it would be nasty.
-At a minimum, you would probably receive a finding for further consideration--or worse, a negative peer review report.
+At a minimum, you would probably receive a finding for further consideration.
 The engagement is definitely nonconforming (not conforming to professional standards).

 Then, you'd need to provide a response--explaining what you intend to do about the lack of independence.
 And this could get very interesting.
 Not where you want to be.